 Evaluation of PARP Inhibitor Sensitizing Strategies

-The addition of temozolomide (TMZ) during and after radiation therapy improves survival for patients with newly diagnosed glioblastoma multiforme and is the current standard of care.
+The addition of temozolomide (TMZ) during and after radiation therapy improves survival for patients with newly diagnosed glioblastoma and is the current standard of care.
 However, the survival benefit of temozolomide therapy is limited by the development of TMZ resistance in the majority of patients.

 Because of this, there's significant research interest in identifying molecular sensitizing strategies to improve the efficacy of temozolomide.